Restoring a Space: 1999 Spacesuit costume______________ Back to INDEX

 The replica chestpack was formed in 2mm Plasticard, then coated on the inside with fibreglass with a Perspex backplate screwed to wooden blocks embedded on the inside.
 The recessed panels were made from clear Perspex (painted on the back) with pinstripe tapes to complete the detailing.
 Due to time constraints and a lack of the proper car seat belts there were no straps put onto the chestpack, instead the existing straps on the backpack were adjusted to reach over and hook onto the back of the chestpack.

 During this time my intention was to construct copies for my own suit, but after working on these parts I realised that I didn't really like them enough to bother!
-The design and construction is rather crude and I prefer the one Koenig wears in 'Brian the Brain' which I think is far better looking - and it's a pity it wasn't used for the whole series.
+The design and construction is rather crude and they are big items to have hanging about the house.

 The suit is reasonable comfortable to wear, but it gets warm quickly especially with the helmet on.
 Over the years I have watched actors wearing spacesuits in films and wished I was doing their job, but having worn a suit for a short length of time I'm not so sure that it was really that much fun to be filmed in it!